tonyhieu/college-notes/_posts/2022-09-26-econ20a-reading.md

 ### 1-2: How People Interact

+<mark>Summary:</mark> People trade in order to maximize their production, as trade allows for specialization.
+Markets facilitate trade, and governments often step in to ensure that the market runs smoothly.

 **Principle 5: Trade Can Make Everyone Better Off**
 - Competition and trading can benefit all parties
     - Each person trades goods (work, most commonly) for other goods (food, homes, cars, etc.); competitive pricing forces goods to have low prices, benefiting consumers